 We conducted our audits in accordance with Philippine Standards on Auditing (PSA).
 Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Separate Financial Statements section of our report.
 We are independent of the Company in accordance with the Code of Ethics for Professional Accountants in the Philippines (Code of Ethics) together with the ethical requirements that are relevant to our audits of the financial statements in the Philippines, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to provide a basis for our opinion and appropriate to be app
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Firm Regulatory Registration & Accreditation:

-PRC-BOA Registration No. 0003, valid until November 21, 2023 SEC Accreditation No. 0003-SEC, Group A, valid for five (5) years covering the audit of 2020 to 2024 financial statements (2019 financial statements are covered by SEC Accreditation No. 0004-FR-5) IC Accreditation No. 0003-IC, Group A, valid for five (5) years covering the audit of 2020 to 2024 financial statements (2019 financial statements are covered by IC Circular Letter (CL) No. 2019-39, Trans

-BSP Accreditation No. 0003-BSP, Group A, valid for five (5) years covering the audit of 2020 to 2024 financial statements (2019 financial statements are covered by BSP Monetary Board Resolution No. 216
+Firm Regulatory Registration & Accreditation: PRC-BOA Registration No. 0003, valid until November 21, 2023 SEC Accreditation No. 0003-SEC, Group A, valid for five (5) years covering the audit of 2020 to 2024 financial statements (2019 financial statements are covered by SEC Accreditation No. 0004-FR-5) IC Accreditation No. 0003-IC, Group A, valid for five (5) years covering the audit of 2020 to 2024 financial statements (2019 financial statements are covered by IC Circular Letter (CL) No. 2019-39, Transition clause) BSP Accreditation No. 0003-BSP, Group A, valid for five (5) years covering the audit of 2020 to 2024 financial statements (2019 financial statements are covered by BSP Monetary Board Resolution No. 2161, Transition clause)